CipherYuvraj/Algorithm-Visualiser-Platform/README.md

 ## 🌟 Overview

-**Algorithm Visualizer Pro** is a cutting-edge educational platform that transforms abstract algorithmic concepts into engaging, interactive visual experiences.
+**Algorithm Visualiser Pro** is a cutting-edge educational platform that transforms abstract algorithmic concepts into engaging, interactive visual experiences.
 Built with modern web technologies, it serves as a comprehensive learning tool for students, educators, and algorithm enthusiasts worldwide.

 ### 🎯 Mission
 To bridge the gap between theoretical computer science and practical understanding by providing intuitive, step-by-step algorithm visualizations that make complex concepts accessible to learners at all levels.